telagraphic/animation-basics/README.md

 ### Branches

-At the top of each javascript file there is feature spec with requiremnts and code comments.
+At the top of each javascript file there is feature spec with requirements and code comments.

 ```